-Black Bean Burgers Recipe are healthy & one of the most popular burgers out there.
+Vegan Black Bean Burgers Recipe is healthy & one of the most popular burgers out there.
 An added bonus is these have little bits of carrots and corn.

 The weather is perfect.
 Mid 70's and we can hear the kids in the pool next door.
 There are more bikes on the streets than usual and I am aching to have some outdoor fun too.

 Think I'll make a casual meal where we can kick around and eat al fresco.
 The bean burgers won't be casual though.

 They'll be loaded with spices and veggies and will be cooked just right.

 Black Bean Burgers are the way to go.
 These burgers hold together great too.

 What are Some Tricks for Making Black Bean Burgers?

 - A trick with any bean burger is that they should be packed firmly when you are making the patty and shape with pressure.